Farber-Lab/Diversity_outbred_bulk_RNA-Seq/README.md

 #!/usr/bin/bash
 # make sure git is set up to handle SSH login, alternatively use HTTPS
 git clone git@github.com:Sktbanerjee1/Diversity_outbred_bulk_RNA-Seq.git
+cd Diversity_outbred_bulk_RNA-Seq/
 ```

 ## Workflow for the RNA-Seq Analysis

+The following scripts are assumed to be executed from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`

 ### QC of the FASTQ files

-This step is to be performed twice, once on the raw fastq files (before trimming) and once after trimming; assumed execution from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`.
+This step is to be performed twice, once on the raw fastq files (before trimming) and once after trimming.

 * Run FATQC on local computing environment